MohammadrezaFarahmand/Shopping-store/README.md

 You will also see an
 Launches th
-See the section about [running tests](htts:/faogiu.irrt-apdo/n-ttfooeinfort Builds the app for produc
+See the section about [running tests](htts:/faogiu.irrt-apdo/n-ttfooeinfort Builds the app for produ
 It correctly bundles React in production md ndoptiihebl oe st e The build is minified and the filename includ
 Your app is rea